vishwakalyanaraman/ParvShop/README.md

 6. Once this is done, go to the url of your website and it should be up and running.

 Enjoy!

-Currently only COD (Cash on Delivery), has been implemented.
-Working on email delivery on purchase and payment gateway.
-Stay tuned for the updates.